Prashantda37/JWT-same-token-use-in-multiple-server/README.md

-# How to user JWT in nodeJs
+# How to use JWT in nodeJs

 JWT same token can be used into multiple server.